 Despite the weak economic conditions during the financial crisis and the resulting decrease in the availability of funds, BNG Bank continued to fulfil its role as the primary lender to public authorities and public institutions.
-In 2016, 2017 and 2018, as economic conditions began to show signs of recovery, BNG Bank experienced increased competition from institutional investors and foreign banks.
+In 2017, 2018 and 2019, as economic conditions began to show signs of recovery, BNG Bank experienced increased competition from institutional investors and foreign banks.
 Notwithstanding such increased competition, BNG Bank was able to continue to support its public clientele in large part because it was able to continue to finance itself at attractive rates in the financial markets.

-BNG Bank's total long-term lending portfolio to clients based on principal amount increased by $\[\in \]$ 5 billion to $\[\in \]$ 81.6 billion in 2018.
-The increase was principally due to an increase in lending to the public sector.
-Lending for energy and infrastructure increased in 2018 as well.
-To meet the increasing demand for credit, BNG Bank raised the sum of $\[\in \]$ 18.1 billion in long-term lending (2017: $\[\in \]$ 17.2 billion).
+BNG Bank's total long-term lending portfolio to clients based on principal amount increased by $\pounds 2.6$ billion to $\pounds 84.2$ billion in 2019.
+The increase was principally due to an increase in lending to the local authorities and the healthcare sector.
+Lending for energy and infrastructure increased in 2019 as well.
+To meet the increasing demand for credit, BNG Bank raised the sum of $\pounds 17.8$ billion in long-term lending (2018: $\pounds 18.1$ billion).

-BNG Bank's lending to the public sector increased substantially in 2018.
-New lending to this sector was ε 4.6 billion in 2018, up ε 1.5 billion from 2017.
-In the years prior to 2018, there was a decrease in the total debt of housing associations and correspondingly a decrease in the size of BNG Bank's loan portfolio.
-In 2018, the loan portfolio for housing associations grew slightly as a result of an increase in housing associations' investment levels.
-BNG Bank provided housing associations with ε 5.4 billion in new loans in 2018, an increase of approximately ε 1.0 billion from 2017.
+In 2019, the loan portfolio for housing associations grew slightly as a result of an increase in housing associations' investment levels.
+BNG Bank provided housing associations with 65.7 billion in new loans in 2019, an increase of approximately 6200 million from 2018.
 Demand for long-term loans has declined in the healthcare sector in recent years.
 This trend is also reflected in the course of the long-term loans provided by BNG Bank over the same period and in the guarantee amounts issued by the Guarantee Fund for the Healthcare Sector (Waarborgfonds voor de Zorgsector, WfZ).
-New lending to the healthcare sector nevertheless increased to ε 0.9 billion in 2018 as compared to ε 0.7 billion in 2017.
-In contrast to the decrease in loans granted under a guarantee from the Guarantee Fund for the Healthcare Sector, which decreased by nearly half to 0.2 billion, there was a substantial increase in non-guaranteed lending, which increased by more than 0.3 billion to 0.7 billion.
-In 2018, BNG Bank provided 0.6 billion to fund various projects. was issued for sustainable energy generation and sustainable recycling.
-Demand for lending subject to solvency requirements increased by 0.2 billion to 1.5 billion in 2018.
+New lending to the healthcare sector nevertheless increased to 61.2 billion in 2019 as compared to 60.9 billion in 2018.
+There was also a slight increase in loans granted under a guarantee from the Guarantee Fund for the Healthcare Sector, which increased to 60.3 billion (2018: 60.2 billion).